d-s-g/d-s-g.github.io/_posts/2018-1-1-keystone-elm-portfolio.md

     }
 ```

 Our model contains a list of posts decoded from the API.
-The current route, the number of times the route changed.
+The current route and the number of times the route changed.
 To parse the route we look at the parseLocation function.

 ```elm
 parseLocation : Location -> Route